Mike Saul

 Speaking to Women’s Health about her painful experience recovering from an abdominoplasty, Erin S. said: “I could not roll over, sit up or grab anything further than a few inches away.
 I needed help standing, getting repositioned in bed, basically everything.”

-Full abdominoplasty can be accompanied by significant pain and discomfort, which can last for several days.
+Full abdominoplasty can be accompanied by significant pain and discomfort, which can last for several days and is considered by many, the most painful plastic surgery that can be endured.

 This procedure is different from other popular forms of liposuction, such as laser and waterjet liposuction, in that suction tubes are required to be inserted into the appropriate part of the body and connected to a vacuum machine.